 If you’re looking for an easy piece of gym equipment to use, cable machines are a great place to start.

-Exercises with cables promote smooth, fluid form, there are generally more than enough machines in a given gym, and it’s easy to create a large variation of exercises on one of these machines.
+Exercises with cables promote smooth, fluid form, there are generally more than enough machines in a given gym, and it’s easy to create a large variety of exercises on one of these machines.

 In this post, we’ve compiled 10 terrific cable-centric exercises to help you tone your back and gain muscle where you want it.

-Whether you’re looking to increase tone or build existing muscle, these exercises are here to help:
+Whether you’re looking to tone your back, build muscle, or increase strength, these exercises are here to help in your fitness journey:

 1. Seated Cable Row

 A simple exercise that’s ideal for building a strong platform to build upon.
 The seated cable row is a staple in workout routines and the form transfers to multiple other exercises.

 Cable rows work a variety of primary muscles: including your lats, middle back (rhomboids), and traps.

 Secondary muscles targeted include the biceps and posterior deltoids.